adi3e08/adi3e08.github.io/_pages/about.md

 I am interested in deep reinforcement learning, in particular, it’s application to robotics.
 I have applied deep reinforcement learning to problems such as multi-agent co-operation and autonomous navigation for UAVs.

 I have a strong multidisciplinary engineering background.
-In the past, I have also worked on problems in computer vision, speech recognition, robotics and dynamical systems.
+In the past, I have also worked on problems in computer vision, speech recognition and dynamical systems.
 You can view my detailed CV [here](https://adi3e08.github.io/files/cv.pdf){:target="_blank"}.